SORMAS-Foundation/SORMAS-Project/GUIDE_SORMAS2SORMAS_CERTIFICATE.md

     * If it is not found there, you will be prompted to provide the truststore password.
     * The relevant properties will be automatically set by the script in the ``sormas.properties`` file.
 5. If the server address list file ``server-list.csv`` is not found in the folder ``/sormas2sormas``, it will also be created.
-6. You will be prompted to provide the identifier of the *Organization* that's certificate to is being imported.
+6. You will be prompted to provide the identifier of the *host name* that's certificate to is being imported.
    If the certificate was generated with the `generate-cert.sh` script, the identifier can be found at the beginning of the file.
    This certificate should be located in the ``/sormas2sormas`` folder.
 7. After providing the requested data, the certificate will be imported to the truststore.
-8. The content of the ``server-access-data.csv`` provided together with the certificate will be copied to the ``server-list.csv`` file, then you will be able to select the new server in the application to share data with it.
+8. The content of the ``server-access-data.csv`` provided together with the certificate will be copied to the ``server-list.csv`` file.
+9. The ssl certificate of the server being registered will be added to the keystore of the domain (`{domain_dir}/config/cacerts.jks`) using the *hostname* and *keystore password* provided earlier during script run.
-9. You may now delete the ``.crt`` and ``server-access-data.csv`` files.
+10. You may now delete the ``.crt`` and ``server-access-data.csv`` files.

 After the certificate is generated and at least one other certificate is imported, on some pages of the application you will see a new box with a *Share* button and information about sharing.